cyclic-software/docs/docs/serverless/on-demand.md

 ### Async/Await
 Runtimes are suspended immediately after each response is sent.
 This means all promises must be resolved before a response is returned.

 In the following snippet, the `db.write` method takes some time.
-The database will probably be written to on local or in a persistent environment, but this writing actually happens *after* the response `ok` has already been sent.
+The database will probably be written to a local or persistent environment, but this writing actually happens *after* the response `ok` has already been sent.
 ```javascript
   // BAD CODE - Example of not using await before returning
   router.post('/some_route', requiresAuth(), async (req, res) => {